Apolo442/shopee-review-auditor/PRIVACY.md

 ## 4. Contact

-If you have questions, please contact the developer via GitHub issues at [Seu Link do Repositorio Aqui].
+If you have questions, please contact the developer via GitHub issues at https://github.com/Apolo442/shopee-review-auditor.